brittybidari/FashionRecSys/README.md

 # FashioNova - Machine Learning Projects Portfolio

-Week 1
-Proposed Project Ideas

-1. Fashion Recommendation system - Assistant
-2. Automatic Number Plate Recognition
-3. Social media crisis management

-Week 2
-1. Finalized Recommended Fashion Recommendaion System
+1. Finalized Fashion Recommendaion System
-2. Discussed tech stacks and team collaboration tools.
+2. Discussed tech stacks version update and collaboration tools.
 3. Discussed the data source to be utlized in the project.

-Week 3
 ## Index
 The project are binned into sequential steps of data pipeline to be carried out further:
 1. [EDA (Exploratory data Analysis)](https://github.com/sarahfuchi/Data-Science/blob/main/EDA%20(Exploratory%20data%20Analysis)/README.md)